Early Life

 Rise to Success

-In 1974, Wild joined his parents' company, Rudolf Wild GmbH & Co.
-KG, and spearheaded its international expansion.
-A pivotal moment in his career was signing boxing world champion Muhammad Ali as an advertising ambassador for Capri-Sun in 1979, which helped transform the company into a global brand.
-Wild’s leadership was key in establishing Wild Flavors as a leading player in the natural flavors industry.
-He later sold the majority stake in Wild Flavors to Archer Daniels Midland in 2014.
+Wild joined his parents' company in 1974.
+He played a key role in expanding the company's international presence, forming Wild Flavors and Capri-Sun.
+A significant marketing move was signing boxing champion Muhammad Ali as an advertising ambassador in 1979, which transformed the company into an international corporation.
+He sold the majority stake in Wild Flavors to Archer Daniels Midland (ADM) in 2014.

 Key Business Strategies